 There are tons of great places to stay in Sylvan Lake.
 From budget motel rooms to large holiday homes that sleep over 15 people, there is something for everyone!

-For a budget-friendly room for a couple or small family check out Raccoon Lodge Motel.
+For a budget-friendly room for a couple or small family check out Edgewater Inn.
 It is as central as it gets and the property has a BBQ grill and terrace to make use of.
 The prices are great averaging around $81 CAD a night.

 For something a little more luxurious, you can’t pass on the Best Western Plus Chateau Inn.
 It is located just outside of the downtown area but within walking distance.
 The reviews are also outstanding – it’s the perfect option for anybody looking for a nicer hotel stay (to be honest, there aren’t a lot of these in Sylvan Lake).
 The prices don’t break the bank either as you likely won’t need to spend much over $100 CAD a night.

 If you’re looking for an Airbnb or holiday home you have a few options too.
-This one-bedroom apartment has a central location just steps from the beach and sleeps up to four people complete with a full kitchen.
+This 3-bedroom loft has a central location just steps from the beach and sleeps up to 6 people.
+This place is made complete with its full kitchen.

-If you’re traveling with a larger group, this holiday home sleeps up to 8 people.
+If you’re traveling with a larger group, this Lakeshore Guest House sleeps up to a whopping 18 people.
 It is only a 5-minute walk to the beach and features a fully stocked kitchen, a balcony, a washer and dryer, and a pool table!